elik56a/My-Location-Google-Maps/README.md

 # Google-Maps-Api
 ==================================

-This is A great RESTful API App, made with NodeJS, Express, Mongoose!
+This is a full CRUD RESTful API App, made with NodeJS, Express, Mongoose! <br>
 Just enter your location, and this node app will get you Google Map by your location